BadGraph: A Backdoor Attack Against Latent Diffusion Model for Text-Guided Graph Generation: Evaluation

-Table \hyperref[table5]{5} reports the ASR and the four generation quality metrics (Similarity, Novelty, Diversity, and Validity) of backdoored models trained at each poisoning rate, alongside the clean model baseline we trained ourselves following the original settings provided in the 3M-Diffusion paper.
+Table~\ref{table5} reports the ASR and the four generation quality metrics (Similarity, Novelty, Diversity, and Validity) of backdoored models trained at each poisoning rate, alongside the clean model baseline we trained ourselves following the original settings provided in the 3M-Diffusion paper.
 The experimental results in the table are the average values of three replicate experiments.
 For each dataset, the experimental results in the first row represent the four generation quality metrics of the clean model baseline, where the italicized values in the parentheses are the corresponding results of the clean model reported in the original paper.
 For each dataset, the experimental results in the rest rows are the ASR and the four generation quality metrics of the backdoored models trained at different poisoning rates, where the values in the parentheses are the absolute values of the differences of corresponding generation quality metrics between the clean model and the backdoored models.

-Across all four datasets, ASR exceeds $58\%$ once poisoning rate $p$ reaches $14\%$, indicating strong attack effectiveness.
-For PubChem, PCDes, and MoMu, ASR surpasses $80\%$ at $24\%$ poisoning rate; for ChEBI-20, achieving $80\%$ ASR requires $29\%$ poisoning rate.
+Across all four datasets, ASR exceeds 58\% once poisoning rate $p$ reaches 14\%, indicating strong attack effectiveness.
+For PubChem, PCDes, and MoMu, ASR surpasses 80\% at a 24\% poisoning rate; for ChEBI-20, achieving 80\% ASR requires a 29\% poisoning rate.
 These results demonstrate that our attack is highly effective.

-Moreover, for benign text prompts(prompts without the trigger), on ChEBI-20, PubChem, and PCDes datasets, the absolute values of the differences of all generation quality metrics between the backdoored models and the clean models are mostly within 5\%, which indicates for benign text prompts, the normal performance of the backdoor model is almost the same as that of the clean model.
-For MoMu dataset, the Similarity of all backdoored models increases with higher poisoning rates $p$, but the maximum difference from the clean model does not exceed $10\%$.
-Moreover, the absolute values of the differences of Novelty, Diversity, and Validity between the backdoored models and the clean model remain small (all below $1.2\%$).
+Moreover, for benign text prompts (prompts without the trigger), on ChEBI-20, PubChem, and PCDes datasets, the absolute values of the differences of all generation quality metrics between the backdoored models and the clean models are mostly within 5\%, which indicates that for benign text prompts, the normal performance of the backdoored model is close to that of the clean model.
+For the MoMu dataset, the Similarity of all backdoored models increases with higher poisoning rates $p$, but the maximum difference from the clean model does not exceed 10\%.
+Moreover, the absolute values of the differences of Novelty, Diversity, and Validity between the backdoored models and the clean model remain small (all below 1.2\%).
 These findings indicate that our attack exhibits high stealthiness.